stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - Static pillar pages are ideal for maximizing ad density and SEO (19:43–20:27).
 - Ad revenue is volatile: "One day I can make $100, the next day I'll make $36... it is more volatile in general when it comes to display ads."
 (11:44–12:08)

-**Opinion:** *For introverts, this is the ultimate "set-and-forget" model.
+**Invisibuilder's perspective:** *For introverts, this is the ultimate "set-and-forget" model.
 Once your site is live and getting traffic, you can step back and let the system work.
 The downside?
 You're at the mercy of traffic fluctuations and ad network policies.*

 ---